sharadh21/sharadh21.github.io/_posts/2024-11-05-Kidney-Stones.md

 ## Introduction
 Kidney stones are among the most painful conditions known to humans, often compared in intensity to labor pain.

-My first encounter with a patient suffering from kidney stones was unforgettable, he was actually a med student crying in pain, unable to speak in full sentences, due to the extreme pain.
+My first encounter with a person suffering from kidney stones was unforgettable, a medical student crying in pain, unable to speak in full sentences, due to the extreme pain.
 He tossed and twirled with one hand on his waist signaling to us the point of pain.
 This classic presentation is accompanied by other symptoms like vomiting, burning sensation when passing urine.

 ## How do kidney stones form in our body?
 Kidney stones develop when the kidneys filter blood and produce urine, discarding toxic substances like calcium, sodium, potassium, oxalates, phosphates, and urea.
-An imbalance in urine composition or an infection can lead to the formation of tiny crystals that grow into larger stones over time.These stones can form in various locations within the urinary tract: in the kidneys, ureters (the tubes connecting kidneys to the bladder), or even in the bladder itself.
-Sizes can vary from a few millimeters to several centimeters; the largest recorded stone measured 13.37 cm in length and weighed 800 grams.
+An imbalance in urine composition or an infection can lead to the formation of tiny crystals that grow into larger stones over time.
+These stones can form in various locations within the urinary tract: in the kidneys, ureters (the tubes connecting kidneys to the bladder), or even in the bladder itself.
+Sizes can vary from a few millimeters to several centimeters, the largest recorded stone measured 13.37 cm in length and weighed a whopping 800 grams.

 {% capture fig_img %}
 ![Largest kidney stone]({{ "https://www.guinnessworldrecords.com/news/2023/6/images/split-image-of-largest-kidney-stone-753049.jpg" | relative_url }})